wtmthethird/mariadb-kubernetes/maxscale_master_slave_statefulset/README.md

 ### Installing minikube on Windows 10
 - If you are running Windows 10 Professional enable Hyper-V virtualization.
 For other versions install VirtualBox as the virtualization software.
 - Download minikube for windows from: https://github.com/kubernetes/minikube/releases and rename to minikube.exe and add to a directory in your path.
-- Similarly download kubectl and add to the same directory, using the latest link here: https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-using-curl
+- Download kubectl and add to the same directory, using the latest link here:https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-using-curl
+- Download helm and tiller and add to the same directory: https://github.com/helm/helm/releases
 - If you are utilizing Hyper-V, create an external switch in hyper-v virtual switch manager named ExternalSwitch configured to use external networking.

 To initialize minikube for VirtualBox: